tranc99/tranc99.github.io/_posts/2016-04-28-a-fictional-debate-between-two-trumps.markdown

 We’d be in for perhaps the most explosive presidential debate in the history of TV and the nation, and debates, period.

-[The Rest of the Debate] (http://hackishword.com/please-dont-show-hillary-this-post-6-things-a-female-donald-trump-would-say-to-win-a-debate-against-trump-2016/)
+<a href=http://hackishword.com/please-dont-show-hillary-this-post-6-things-a-female-donald-trump-would-say-to-win-a-debate-against-trump-2016/">The Rest of the Debate</a>